Written Testimony of Shaun Donovan

 In addition, HUD and the Department of Agriculture meet regularly through an interagency rental housing policy group to better align and coordinate the affordable rental housing programs each operates.
 Altogether, over 800,000 families in rural communities are directly assisted through the Housing Choice Voucher, Public Housing, and Multifamily programs, with another 450,000 assisted through USDA.
 For homeowners, HUD's Federal Housing Administration (FHA) helps first-time homebuyers and other qualified families all over the country purchase their own home.
 More than 1.5 million of the homes currently insured by the FHA are in rural areas, and approximately $545 million in current FHA loans are to rural healthcare facilities designated as “critical access hospitals.”
 In addition to these critical investments, targeted rural investments in HUD's 2013 Budget include:

 - $5 million in Rural Housing Stability Assistance Program (RHSP), as authorized in the HEARTH Act, designed to assist individuals and families who are homeless, in imminent danger of losing housing, or in the worst housing situations in rural communities.
-In addition to this focused RHSP initiative, rural communities will continue to have access to HUD's targeted homeless assistance, through the Continuum of Care competition grant, the Emergency Solutions Grant (ESG) program, and the Homelessness Prevention and Rapid Re-Housing Program (HPRP).
+In addition, rural communities choosing to not apply for RHSP funding will continue to have access to HUD's targeted homeless assistance, through the Continuum of Care competition grant, in addition to the Emergency Solutions Grant (ESG) program, and the Homelessness Prevention and Rapid Re-Housing Program (HPRP).
 Rural areas have increasingly gained access to HUD's competitive homeless assistance grants, primarily through the creation of Balance of State and Statewide Continuums of Care, with funds allocated directly to the state.
-In 2010, the Continuum of Care competition included a selection priority for new projects proposing to serve 100% rural areas.
-Organizations in 69 rural communities submitted applications for 108 new projects, requesting $19 million.
-HUD will apply the rural selection priority to new projects in the 2011 Continuum of Care competition as well.
+In 2011, the Continuum of Care competition included a selection priority for new projects proposing to serve 100% rural areas.
+HUD recently awarded $15.7 million to 103 rural projects through the CoC competition.

 - $731 million to fund programs that will support housing and development initiatives in American Indian, Alaska Native, and Native Hawaiian communities.
 As the single largest sources of funding for housing Indian tribal lands today, programs like Indian Housing Block Grants, Indian Home Loan Guarantees, and Indian Community Development Block Grants support development in remote areas where safe, decent, affordable housing is desperately needed by providing funds to over 550 Tribes across the country.
 HUD also directly supports housing and economic development initiatives in remote areas of Hawaii, through the Native Hawaiian Housing Block Grant Program and Native Hawaiian Loan Guarantee Program.